-Ford Motor Company is recalling nearly 500,000 SUVs on the heels of a series of reports by our sister Scripps station in Phoenix about the death of a 17 year-old Arizona girl in January after her 2002 Ford Escape accelerated out of control.
+PHOENIX - Ford Motor Company is recalling nearly 500,000 SUVs on the heels of a series of reports by the ABC15 Investigators about the death of a 17 year-old Arizona girl in January after her 2002 Ford Escape accelerated out of control.

 The major automaker is issuing a recall on 484,600 Ford Escapes and Mavericks with 3 liter, V6 engines to fix sticking gas pedals that can cause vehicle crashes.